 “We are very excited about this selection,” The College Reads!
 Committee said in its announcement.
 “The committee chose this book for several reasons.
 First, the committee wanted to support the QEP by selecting a book with a social justice theme.
 We read widely on the subjects of housing, poverty, rural isolation, ideological diversity, Hispanic and Native American issues, race, immigration, migration, unemployment, and political displacement/anger.
 In thinking about how a book might open conversations most important to students on our own campus, the committee’s interest solidified around themes of race, identity, and social justice.
 The Hate U Give is new and appears on several ‘best of’ lists for 2017.
 Angie Thomas is in high demand as a speaker.”

-The book is the basis for a major motion picture scheduled for release sometime next fall.
+The book is the basis for a major motion picture scheduled for release this fall.
 The genre of the book is formally Young Adult literature, appropriate for age 14 to adult.
-The Hate U Give has been on The New York Times Young Adult Hardcover Best Seller List for 55 weeks.

-Books will be delivered to faculty via department mailboxes beginning next week.
-If you do not receive a book by April 20, 2018, please send a note to firstname.lastname@example.org.
-Incoming students will receive the book at Orientation, accompanied by an interactive reading guide and convocation essay prompts.
+Faculty should have received a copy of the book in April.
+If any faculty did not receive a book email firstname.lastname@example.org.
+Incoming students will receive the book at orientation, accompanied by an interactive reading guide and convocation essay prompts.